Barbecue Video Pioneer Talks Dino Ribs

 4 strips of bacon, cooked and chopped

-Preheat the oven or grill to 425°F. In a large saucepan or dutch oven, cook the macaroni noodles per the package instructions.
+Preheat the oven or grill to 425°F. In a large saucepan or Dutch oven, cook the macaroni noodles per the package instructions.
 Heat a large skillet and melt the butter.
 When the butter is melted, add the flour and whisk continually until the mixture starts to brown and has a nutty fragrance.
 Drizzle in the milk, constantly whisking until smooth, and let come to a simmer.
 Add the SIZZLE seasoning.
 When the milk mixture starts to thicken, remove it from the heat.
 Drain the macaroni and then combine the milk mixture with the drained noodles.

 Add 12 ounces of the shredded cheese, diced jalapenos, and chopped bacon and mix completely until smooth and creamy.
 Add the contents to a 10-inch braiser or a 12-inch cast-iron pan.
 Top with 8 ounces of shredded cheese and sprinkle on more SIZZLE seasoning.
 Place the dish in the oven, and occasionally turn if needed until the top of the macaroni dish is browned to your preference.
 Remove from the oven and let rest for 10 minutes before serving.